The Dispatch

-The Dispatch is an American conservative subscription-based and advertisement-free online magazine founded by Jonah Goldberg, Stephen F. Hayes, and Toby Stock.
-Several of The Dispatch's staff (including Hayes) are alumni of the defunct The Weekly Standard.
+The Dispatch is an American center-right subscription-based online magazine founded by Jonah Goldberg, Stephen F. Hayes, and Toby Stock.
+Several of The Dispatch's staff (including Hayes) are alumni of The Weekly Standard, which is now defunct, and National Review.
+The Dispatch acquired the law blog SCOTUSblog in 2025.

 History

 After The Weekly Standard ceased publication in December 2018, Hayes, Goldberg, and Stock were inspired to start a media company with the goal of "producing serious, factually grounded journalism for a conservative audience".
 Goldberg and Hayes expressed concern over the alliance between conservative media outlets and the Republican Party, and started The Dispatch with a desire to instead focus on conservative principles, regardless of party lines.
 The company is based in downtown Washington, D.C.
 By June 2020, The Dispatch had grown to twelve staffers.

 The Dispatch began with a beta launch in October 2019 and fully launched on January 7, 2020.
 Hayes, Goldberg, and Stock own a majority of the company, but there are additional individual investors.
 The founders intentionally avoided using venture capitalists.
 At its launch in October 2019, The Dispatch had pooled $6 million in investment capital and had in its employ a full-time staff of eight individuals, including founding editor-in-chief Jonah Goldberg, managing editor Rachael Larimore, and (soon after its launch) senior editor David A. French.
 In January 2020, shortly after launching, The Dispatch Podcast appeared briefly on Apple's Top 100 news podcasts.
-By March 2020, the company claimed to have less than 10,000 paying subscribers.
+By March 2020, the company claimed to have nearly 10,000 paying subscribers.

 The Poynter Institute's International Fact-Checking Network (IFCN) certified The Dispatch's fact-checking division in May 2020.
-As of September 2020, The Dispatch had nearly 100,000 subscribers, with almost 18,000 of them paying for the full service.
+As of October 2024, The Dispatch had more than 500,000 subscribers, with more than 40,000 of them paying for the full service.
 The company pulled in nearly $2 million in revenue during its first year, most of which was from Substack subscriptions.
 The Dispatch was Substack's first media company.
 In October 2022, the publication moved from Substack to its own website.

 The Dispatch has been sharply critical of Donald Trump from a center-right perspective.
 On 6 January 2021, after the 2021 storming of the United States Capitol, Rudy Giuliani left a voicemail message intended for Senator Tommy Tuberville on a different Senator's voicemail account.
 This message urged Tuberville to delay certification of the electoral vote: "Just try to slow it down."
 The unnamed Senator gave the message to The Dispatch, which immediately broke the story.
 The next day, The Dispatch published an editorial calling for the impeachment and removal of President Trump.

+In April 2025, Dispatch Media, Inc. acquired the legal publication SCOTUSblog.